 Benefits of studying at Harvard University

 I don’t think I need to list the benefits of graduating from a top Ivy League school.
-A degree from Harvard can definitely benefit your curriculum, BUT it doesn’t guarantee your success.
+A degree from Harvard can definitely benefit your curriculum, BUT it does NOT guarantee your success.

 In my opinion, the most beneficial thing one can gain from studying at Harvard University are connections.
 You can meet a lot of intelligent and influential people from all over the world that can open many doors to your future career.